maciej-podgorski/birdnet-go/internal/audio/README.md

 - See detailed documentation in the [capture README](capture/README.md)

 ### Buffer (`internal/audio/buffer`)
-- Provides buffer management for audio data
+- Provides thread-safe buffer management for audio data
 - Implements both analysis buffers (for real-time processing) and capture buffers (for recording)
-- Handles thread-safe read/write operations for multiple audio sources
+- Handles consistent read/write operations for multiple audio sources
+- Replaces legacy functionality from the myaudio package with a modern interface-based design
+- Facilitates dependency injection for improved testability
+- Features comprehensive error handling and robust resource management
 - See detailed documentation in the [buffer README](buffer/README.md)

 ### Model (`internal/audio/model`)